aillos/kattis/README.md

 By Andreas Solli
 > **Note** <br>
-> Apr 10, 2023 - First 42 Challenges were commited on this date but submitted within the span of two weeks leading up.<br>
+> Apr 10, 2023: First 42 Challenges were commited on this date but submitted within the span of two weeks leading up.<br>
-> Apr 25, 2023 - 25 Challenges were commited on this date but they were also done in between the first commit and the second.
+> Apr 25, 2023: 25 Challenges were commited on this date but they were also done in between the first commit and the second.

+> **Warning**
+> Nicknames is not 100%, will potentially be updated in the future. <br>
+> FizzBuzz will also be updated.

 # Kattis Solutions